bibledit/cloud/0readme.txt

 * MbedTLS 3.x in folder mbedtls3.

 Switching between the two versions can be done as follows.
-1. Define MBEDTLS2 or MBEDTLS3.
+1. Define HAVE_MBEDTLS2 or HAVE_MBEDTLS3.
 2. Put the relevant source code in Makefile.am.
    The source code is listed below for both versions.
+3. Make a soft link from folder mbedtls2 or mbedtls3 to mbedtls:
+   $ rm mbedtls
+   $ ln -s mbedtls3 mbedtls

 Version 2 source code: